How To Get A Tennessee Certificate of Resale [2023 Guide]

 – Review the resale certificate to make sure it is completely filled out.

-– Verify the purchaser’s Tennessee Sales and Use Tax Certificate is valid by visiting the Tennessee Taxpayer Access Point and select “Look Up Information”
+– Verify the purchaser’s Tennessee Sales and Use Tax Certificate is valid by visiting the Tennessee Taxpayer Access Point and then select “Look Up Information”

 – Sellers are also responsible for examining the certificate and evaluating whether the goods sold are reasonably consistent with the purchaser’s line of business.
-For example, if the buyer’s business is a car dealership but they are wanting to purchase office supplies tax-free, the seller should investigate further.
+For example, if the buyer’s business is a car dealership, but they want to purchase office supplies tax-free, the seller should investigate further.

-– Keep a file of resale certificates.
+– Keep a file of resale certificates in case of audits.